h1376h/MLCourse/ML_Obsidian_Vault/Lectures/5/Quiz/L5_6_Quiz.md

 3. Using interior point methods, what is the worst-case time complexity for solving the QP?
 4. For $n = 10^4$ samples, estimate the memory required to store the kernel matrix (assuming 8 bytes per float)
 5. At what dataset size does standard QP become computationally prohibitive?
+6. Design a system that processes book recommendations for collections from 1,000 to 100,000 books.
+The system calculates similarity between all book pairs and stores recommendations in matrix format.
+Design storage efficiency tracking, processing time budgets, and scalability thresholds.
+Analyze how doubling collection size affects performance and create a resource planning tool.

 For a detailed explanation of this problem, see [Question 1: QP Complexity Analysis](L5_6_1_explanation.md).